zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 API Mediation Layer requires validation of the certificate of each service that it accessed by API Mediation Layer.
 API Mediation Layer requires validation of the full certificate chain.

 :::note
 This procedure applies only to UNIX file keystore/truststore.
-For the SAF keyring option, we recommend to perform the actions manually using your security system commands.
+For the SAF keyring option, we recommend you perform the actions manually using your security system commands.
 :::

 Import the public certificate of the CA that has signed the certificate of the service to the API ML truststore.